matloff/R-vs.-Python-for-Data-Science/README.md

 *Big win for R*.

-In my book, *the Art of R Programming*, I made the statement, "R is written *by* statisticians, *for* statisticians," which I'm pleased to see pop up here and there on occasion.
+In my book, *the Art of R Programming*, I made the statement, "R is written *by* statisticians, *for* statisticians," a line which I'm pleased to see used by others on occasion.
 It's important!

-To be blunt, I find the machine learning people, who mostly advocate Python, often have a poor understanding of, and in some cases even a disdain for, the statistical issues in ML.
-I was shocked recently, for instance, to see one of the most prominent ML people, state in his otherwise outstanding book that standardizing the data to mean-0, variance-1 means one is assuming the data are Gaussian &mdash; absolutely false and misleading.
+To be frank, I find the machine learning people, who mostly advocate Python, often have a poor understanding of, and in some cases even a disdain for, the statistical issues in ML.
+I was shocked recently, for instance, to see one of the most prominent ML people, state in his otherwise outstanding book that standardizing the data to mean-0, variance-1 means one is assuming the data are Gaussian &mdash;
+absolutely false and misleading.

 ## Parallel computation

 *Let's call it a tie.*

 Neither the base version of R nor Python have good support for multicore computation.
-Threads in Python are nice for I/O, but parallel computation using them is impossible, due to the infamous Global Interpreter Lock.
+Threads in Python are nice for I/O, but multicore computation using them is impossible, due to the infamous Global Interpreter Lock.
 Python's multiprocessing package is not a good workaround, nor is R's 'parallel' package.
 External libraries